“Richard” Chapter 47

 Saturday, May 28, 1983

-Mom has asked the church for a table and some chairs.
+Mom has asked the Bishop for a table and some chairs.
 It got delivered this afternoon.
 It’s brand new.
-It is so nice to be able to sit at a table again when we eat.
+It is so nice to sit at a table again when we eat.

-At the place where Mom bought the machine, they have asked me to knit an afghan so that I can break in the machine.
-Man, that Afghan is a lot more work than I could have ever imagined.
-Since the machine keeps getting jammed, it would have been quicker to knit it by hand!
+At the place where Mom bought the machine, they asked me to knit an afghan so I could break it in.
+Man, that Afghan is a lot more work than I could ever have imagined!
+Since the machine keeps getting jammed, it would have been quicker to knit it by hand.
 I wish Mom would just ask for her money back!

 Sunday, May 29, 1983

 I feel so out of place in our new ward.
-The Relief Society President told me that I should go to a singles ward because there would be other people my age.
-I told her I was fine with going to this ward because I was getting married so I would be leaving soon.
+The Relief Society President told me I should go to the singles ward because there would be other people my age.
+I told her I was fine with going to this ward because I was getting married and would be leaving soon.

 I received a letter from Dave today.
 It sounds like he still wants to get married and that he misses me.
-I have been talking to him on tape and sending them to him.
-Tonight was the first time since I have been in Utah, that I missed him as well.
+I have been talking to him on tapes and sending them to him.
+Tonight was the first time since I have been in Utah that I missed him, too.

 Monday, May 30, 1983